 The Facebook timeline cover is the most ignored piece of real estate offering free social media marketing to app developers.
 If you look at many app developers’ FB covers, what do you see?
 Pictures of them with their girlfriends.
 Images of their favorite video games or operating system logos.
 Drawings of their beloved anime characters.
 Photos of their adorable pets.
 Some of us even leave our timeline cover vacant (Figure 1)!

 I mean, come on, don’t insult your Facebook cover on inconsequential images.
 And do not leave it empty.
 Not when you are an app developer who has created an app and who has put it up into app stores for sale.
 Not when you have plenty of app marketing to do on a shoestring budget.
 You want exposure for your app.
 And your Facebook page has hundreds, if not thousands, of friends or contacts whom you have painstakingly added or accepted over the years.
 Yet, what do these guys see when they visit your profile?
 Your cat looking up at them with the most delightful eyes.
 Goodness.
+Are you interested in reselling your timeshare?
+Undoubtedly the very best way to sell your timeshare is by giving it great exposure and placement, and how many possible buyers you are reaching with your advertising and marketing campaigns.
+Another way to get a lot of traffic to your site is by improving SEO for your site and getting a SEO expert like seo byrå Stockholm.
+Click here to see on how to sell my timeshare.

 What if you have a Facebook fan page dedicated to the app you developed?
 With a fan page, you can go one step further by placing CTA links on the fan page’s short description area (Figure 4).